What are performance review phrases and when can you use them?

 - “Cannot meet project deadlines.”

-- “Doesn’t display the abilities I hired them for.”
+- “Doesn’t display the abilities they were hired for.”

 - “Doesn’t consistently follow directions.”